6.1 PreLab Reading – The Endocrine System

 Endocrine System

 The body’s organs coordinate activities through two primary systems: the nervous and endocrine systems.
-The nervous system uses rapid action potentials and neurotransmitters to convey information to and from the brain.
+The nervous system uses rapid action potentials and neurotransmitters (paracrine or direct signaling) to convey information to and from the brain.
 Conversely, the endocrine system employs hormones, chemical messengers produced by specific tissues, which travel through the bloodstream to influence distant target organs.

-Analogously, interpersonal communication can be likened to the difference between telephone calls and postal service.
-The nervous system operates like a telephone, delivering fast, direct messages, while the endocrine system functions like the postal service, with slower and more diffuse message delivery.
-Despite traveling throughout the body via the bloodstream, hormones only affect cells equipped with specific receptors for each hormone.
-Although slower in transmission, hormone effects can persist for extended periods.
+Analogously, interpersonal communication can be compared to the difference between telephone calls and postal mail.
+The nervous system functions like a telephone, transmitting rapid, direct messages, while the endocrine system resembles the postal service, delivering messages more slowly.
+Although hormones travel throughout the body via the bloodstream, they only influence cells with specific receptors.
+Despite their slower transmission, hormonal effects can last for extended periods.

 The hypothalamus

 The command center of the endocrine system is the hypothalamus, a small region about the size of a penny located in the brain.
-Composed of neural tissue rather then epithelial tissue, the hypothalamus integrates neural stimuli and releases neurohormones to the endocrine system.
+Composed of neural tissue rather than epithelial tissue, the hypothalamus integrates neural stimuli and releases neurohormones (hormones that is secreted by a neuron) to the endocrine system.
 These neurohormones travel through the bloodstream to their targets, exemplifying their dual role as neural and hormonal messengers.

-The hypothalamus functions as an endocrine organ, secreting oxytocin and antidiuretic hormone (ADH or vasopressin), both of which are peptides.
+The hypothalamus functions as an endocrine organ, secreting oxytocin and antidiuretic hormone (ADH; also known as vasopressin), both of which are peptides.
 These hormones are synthesized in hypothalamic cell bodies and transported down axons within the pituitary stalk (infundibulum) to their axon terminals in the posterior pituitary.
 From there, they are released directly into the bloodstream.

-Furthermore, the hypothalamus regulates the function of the anterior pituitary gland by secreting releasing hormone such as thyrotropin-releasing hormone (TRH), corticotropin-releasing hormone (CRH), and gonadotropin-releasing hormone (GnRH).
-These releasing hormones travel through a specialized blood vessel system known as the hypophyseal portal system, connecting the hypothalamus to the anterior pituitary gland.
+Furthermore, the hypothalamus regulates the function of the anterior pituitary gland by secreting releasing hormones such as thyrotropin-releasing hormone (TRH), corticotropin-releasing hormone (CRH), and gonadotropin-releasing hormone (GnRH).
+These releasing hormones travel through a specialized blood vessel system known as the hypothalamic to anterior pituitary (hypophyseal) portal system.
 Unlike the posterior pituitary, which consists of axon terminals from hypothalamic neurons and is not considered a gland, the anterior pituitary is glandular, composed of epithelial tissue.

 It’s important to note that hypothalamic releasing hormones are essential only for the synthesis and release of anterior pituitary hormones.
 In contrast, hormones stored and released by the posterior pituitary, such as oxytocin and vasopressin, are synthesized in the hypothalamus and transported along axons to the posterior for direct release into the bloodstream.
 Due to its role in secreting multiple hormones, the anterior pituitary gland is often referred to as the “master gland”.